Load Balancing Definition

 - IP Hash: the IP address of the client determines which server receives the request.

-Avi Networks’ platform provides scalable application delivery for any infrastructure.
-This forms the backbone of Avi, providing speed, performance and reliability for modern enterprise infrastructures.
-Avi provides the following benefits:
+The VMware NSX Advanced Load Balancer’s platform provides scalable application delivery for any infrastructure.
+This forms the backbone of VMware NSX Advanced Load Balancer, providing speed, performance and reliability for modern enterprise infrastructures.
+VMware NSX Advanced Load Balancer provides the following benefits:

 - Elastic Load Balancing: Software architecture gives the elasticity needed to support dynamic scale up or scale out of load balancing services.